Recruiting in a Market Meltdown: Have the Rules Changed?

 June 3, 2022

-Independent Firms Across Business Models See Pros, Cons to FA Recruiting During Turbulent Times – With Recruiting Automation Tools Reshaping the Calculus
+Independent Firms Across Business Models See Pros, Cons to Financial Advisor Recruiting During Turbulent Times – With Recruiting Automation Tools Reshaping the Calculus

 Industry orthodoxy holds that, when markets are plummeting, financial advisors tend to stay put rather than transition to a different firm.

 The reason?
 Transitioning to a different firm requires repapering client accounts, which typically necessitates client authorization and a review of client accounts.

 During a severe market downturn, this puts transitioning financial advisors in an unenviable position: They not only need to pitch their clients on why this move makes sense – even if there is logistical disruption involved – they also need to discuss portfolio performance at a time when returns are far from spectacular.